-At Utah Stem Cells, our goal is to help as many patients as possible to become pain free and achieve substantially improved functionality.
-We feel that our approach to musculoskeletal pain and disability is distinct from other non-surgical approaches because we treat an important cause of these ailments that is often overlooked – joint regeneration of damaged tissues and tightening of ligament laxity.
+At Utah Stem Cells, our goal is to help as many patients as possible to become pain-free and achieve substantially improved functionality.
+We feel that our approach to musculoskeletal pain and disability is distinct from other non-surgical approaches because we treat an important cause of these ailments that are often overlooked – joint regeneration of damaged tissues and tightening of ligament laxity.

 Utah Stem Cells specializes in an advanced form of prolotherapy, which is a relatively unfamiliar and under-utilized non-surgical treatment for musculoskeletal disorders.
 Prolotherapy has been practiced for over 80 years by a small but growing group of physicians with great results.
 Experienced doctors using Prolotherapy have had great success in eliminating many forms of musculoskeletal pain for a very long time.

 In fact, in 1957, a low back study published in the Journal of American Medical Association showed a cure rate of 82% with no recurrence of pain in a 14 year follow-up (http://jama.jamanetwork.com/article.aspx?articleid=1153924#References).
 This fact is even more impressive considering a recent study showed only 20% of all back surgeries are considered to be successful after 2 years, and 10-40% of patients suffer from long term complications from failed back surgery syndrome.
 Back surgery is the second-leading surgical procedure performed in the U.S. with approximately 500,000 surgeries performed annually.

 “I have used various sources of stem cells in my practice, and the difference is clear: Umbilical Cord Stem Cells are the most potent and plentiful source of mesenchymal stem cells available today in the USA.”